 6. William O. Douglas Wilderness, Washington

 Neighboring Mount Rainier National Park, the Wilderness' southern portion is replete with lakes, ponds and pools.
 Hikers may spy elk, foxes, mountain goats and grouse.
 Snow may last from November until midsummer.
 Sixty-six trails add up to 250 miles for hikers and horsepackers.
 Weekend warriors will love the 29.5-mile leg of the PCT from White Pass north to Chinook Pass, which crosses delightful meadows north of Crag Lake, where blueberries grow in late summer. (photo at right: Flickr, brewbooks)

 This special place's name is no joke - there are literally hundreds of lakes on this 6,000-foot plateau.
 The view from Mt.
 McLoughlin showcases a volcanic landscape, accessible via a 3.5-mile trail off the PCT.
 Take Isherwood Trail for fishing and swimming treasures and Red Lake Trail to secluded campsites.
 To beat the bugs - and score some ripe huckleberries - visit in late summer.

 8. Wild Rogue Wilderness, Oregon

 The 40-mile Rogue River Trail, one of many National Recreation Trails, provides access to the river corridor, the Panther Ridge Trail leads visitors to stunning views at Hanging Rock, and the Mt.
 Bolivar Trail takes hikers up to the 4,319-foot summit.
 Known as "the Rogue" this wild fishery is also popular for rafting and kayaking.
-Proposed legislation passed in the Senate last June, and if it also passes the House it will add 60,000 acres of wilderness to the Wild Rogue Wilderness.

 9. Devil's Staircase Proposed Wilderness, Oregon